 Corn and Callus Treatment Singapore

 While they may appear unsightly, they are not harmful and can be quickly addressed if they cause pain.
-Calluses and corns normally disappear without treatment if the excessive weight-bearing forces and high pressure acting on the foot are removed to provide long term relief.
+Calluses and corns normally disappear without treatment if the excessive weight-bearing forces and high pressure acting on the foot are removed to provide long-term relief.

 However, corns and calluses can be a problem with certain illnesses like diabetic neuropathy and peripheral arterial disease.
 If you have corns or calluses with one of these two conditions, you should see our trained podiatrist instead of treating them yourself.
-If left untreated, it may lead to serious complications.
+If left untreated, it may lead to serious foot conditions.

 Corns